 Social Security is a federal government program.
 A portion of taxes gets put into a government trust fund.
 These Social Security funds are then available to people who have retired, have a disability that keeps them from working, or for dependents who have lost the support of a recently deceased loved one.

 Basically, social security is part of where our taxes go and is meant as a security fund for those who really need it.
 As you pay taxes, you increase the credits you have toward receiving social security benefits one day when you retire.

-401ks are an employer-sponsored retirement plan.
-401k plans are called “401ks” because they refer to an Internal Revenue Code.
+401Ks are employer-sponsored retirement plans.
+401K plans are called "401Ks" because they refer to an Internal Revenue Code.

 An IRA is an Individual Retirement Account.
-An IRA is similar to a 401k but instead of being sponsored by your employer, IRAs are opened by an individual.
+An IRA is similar to a 401K but instead of being sponsored by your employer, IRAs are sponsored by the IRS.